linchpin/mesh/readme.txt

 * Drag to adjust Column widths
 * Drag to reorder Columns within a Section (horizontally) and Sections within your Page or Post (vertically)
 * Add an offset before a Column (not available in 4 column layouts)
-* Add custom CSS classes to an entire Section or a specific Column (This works great in tandem with [Jetpackâ€™s Custom CSS](https://jetpack.com/support/custom-css/) feature!)
+* Add custom CSS classes to an entire Section or a specific Column (This works great in tandem with [Jetpack's Custom CSS](https://jetpack.com/support/custom-css/) feature!)
 * Click to apply built-in styling options like Collapse Padding, Push/Pull, and Equalize
 * Set a background image for a Section or a Column
 * Save Sections in Draft status or Publish